-Management is unable to provide a reasonable estimate of the potential impact of the adoption of these amendments until a detailed review is completed.
+Management is currently assessing the potential impact of the adoption of these new standards and interpretations.

 b) Foreign currency translation

 (i) Functional and presentation currency

 Items included in the financial statements of the Company are measured using currency of the primary economic environment in which the Company operates ('the functional currency').
 The financial statements are presented in Trinidad and Tobago dollars, which is the Company's functional and presentation currency.